RPI-DATA/website/README.md

 The weight corresponds with what order the notebooks appear on the menu.

 Below the header, copy and paste the html code you generated.
-Please have a live Colab links on your notebooks.
+Please have live Colab links on your notebooks.

 ## Commiting Changes